BendingSpoons/katana-swift/README.md

 }
 ```

-The app state can only be modified by an `Action`.
-An action represents an event that leads to a change in the state of the app.
-You define the behaviour of the action implementing the `updatedState()` method that will return the new app state based on the current app state and the action itself.
+The app `State` can only be modified by an `Action`.
+An `Action` represents an event that leads to a change in the `State` of the app.
+You define the behaviour of the action implementing the `updatedState()` method that will return the new app `State` based on the current app `State` and the `Action` itself.

 ```swift
 struct IncrementCounter: Action {